Volunteer in Healthcare in Peru

 Medical volunteers will shadow local doctors and learn mostly from observation.
 Due to inherent risk involved and medical regulations, volunteers cannot treat patients or become involved in surgery during the project.

-Beginner to intermediate knowledge of Spanish is highly beneficial for medical volunteering in Peru project.
+Beginner to intermediate knowledge of Spanish is highly beneficial for this volunteering opportunity with medical program in Peru.
 If you cannot speak Spanish, we require enrolment in a 1-week crash course Spanish Language Studies program.
 Additional lessons beyond the first week of studies can run simultaneous to your volunteer project; however, a basic level of fluency is required to begin.

 Interested volunteers who have certification or proof of experience in a medical field, such as a medical student ID, EMT or paramedic certification, or nursing or physician's credentials must bring copies of qualifications.
 Note: Medical placements ARE available for people without medical training, but placements will not be in the role of a doctor/nurse's assistant.